Engaging for Change: World Food Program USA at UNGA and Climate Week NYC

 September 25: The New York Times Climate Forward Breakfast Event: “In Her Hands: Technologies for Women-led Climate Resilience”

-The discussion will spotlight how private sector collaboration, powered by cutting-edge technology and data-driven innovation, is driving new solutions to address global hunger.
-Panelists will also examine the convergence of women and technology in building climate resilience, offering real world insights into the power of collective will and action.
+The discussion spotlighted how private sector collaboration, powered by cutting-edge technology and data-driven innovation, is driving new solutions to address global hunger.
+Panelists examined the convergence of women and technology in building climate resilience, offering real-world insights into the power of collective will and action.

-September 26: Food Tank and World Food Program USA Climate Week NYC 2024 Summit: “Food and Agriculture Is a Key Solution to the Climate Crisis”
+September 26: Food Tank and World Food Program USA’s Climate Week NYC 2024 Summit: “Food and Agriculture Is a Key Solution to the Climate Crisis”

 September 28: Global Citizen Festival, Presented by Citi